DavesCodeMusings/CloudPi/docs/provision-storage.md

 In this step, you'll prepare an external storage device, either a spinning disk or a solid state drive.
 This device will used to hold configuration files for Docker containers; Docker containers, Docker images and Docker volumes; with additional space allocated to user files.

 By the end of this step you will have:
-1. Installed and identified the external storage device.
+1. Attached and manually identified the external storage device.
 2. Configured the device for Logical Volume Manager (LVM).
 3. Created and mounted logical volumes to hold Docker persistent data and user files.